 The legal status and regulation of some medicines prescribed or purchased in the UK can be different in other countries.
 If you’re travelling with prescription or over-the-counter medicine, read this guidance from NaTHNaC on best practice when travelling with medicines.
 For further information on the legal status of a specific medicine, you’ll need to contact the consulate of the country or territory you’re travelling to.

 While travel can be enjoyable, it can sometimes be challenging.
 There are clear links between mental and physical health, so looking after yourself during travel and when abroad is important.
 Information on travelling with mental health conditions is available in our guidance page.
 Further information is also available from the National Travel Health Network and Centre (NaTHNaC).

 Food bought from local street vendors may not meet adequate hygiene standards.
 See Food and water hygiene.

 The Zambia HIV Impact Assessment report of 2016 estimated that 980,000 people were living with HIV in Zambia.
 The overall HIV prevalence in the adult population is 12.3%, compared to a prevalence of 0.2% in adults in the UK.
 You should take normal precautions to avoid exposure to HIV/AIDS.

-Medical facilities and communications in Zambia are poor, especially in rural areas.
-Even basic drugs and clean needles may not be available.
-Emergency services are limited.
-Make sure you know your blood group and carry a sterile medical kit including needles, dressings etc. Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and repatriation.
+General medical facilities throughout Zambia are unable to provide the same standard of healthcare as in the UK.
+Facilities in rural areas are basic and emergency services are limited.
+You should carry basic medical supplies.
+Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and repatriation.